micropython/micropython/docs/library/machine.UART.rst

 WiPy/CC3200: Bits can be 5, 6, 7, 8.
 Stop can be 1 or 2.

+ESP32: Hardware flow control can be enabled by specifying pins for rts and cts.
+If the rts pin is specified, RTS flow control is enabled, if the cts pin is specified, CTS flow control is enabled.

 A UART object acts like a `stream` object and reading and writing is done using the standard stream methods::